truenas/middleware/docs/userguide/index.rst

 To perform an upgrade using this method,
 `download <http://www.freenas.org/download-releases.html>`_
 the latest version of the *.txz* file.
-Then, go to System → Settings → Advanced → Firmware Update as shown in Figure 2.7d.
+Then, go to :menuselection:`System --> Settings --> Advanced --> Firmware Update` as shown in Figure 2.7d.

 Use the drop-down menu to select an existing volume to temporarily place the firmware file during the upgrade.
 Alternately, select "Memory device" to allow the system to create a temporary RAM disk to be used during the upgrade.
 After making your selection, click the Apply Update button to see the screen